Preparation H: Formulations

 Several formulations have been produced.
 Some are in a water-based gel while others are petroleum jelly-based, and the suppositories use a base of cocoa butter.
 It also comes as a medicated wipe.
 The active ingredients range from simple caffeine moisturizers with witch-hazel astringent to preparations containing drugs such as phenylephrine, pramoxine, and hydrocortisone.
 Formulations vary from one country to another.
 Some Preparation H products have phenylephrine, a drug that constricts blood vessels, in a 0.25% concentration, as well as shark liver oil.
 Another version of Preparation H has hydrocortisone as its only active ingredient in a 1% concentration.

 The Canadian formulation of Preparation H includes a yeast extract called Biodyne which was removed in 1995 from the formulation sold in the United States.
 This yeast extract was the primary ingredient of the original formulation by inventor George Sperti, and Pfizer believes that it removes wrinkles from skin and heals dry, cracked, and irritated skin.
 The Canadian formulation has acquired a market in the United States as a skin cream with an anti-wrinkle active ingredient.
 In Greece, the active ingredients of Preparation H are 1% w/w yeast extract and 3% w/w shark liver oil.

-Cosmetic use

-In 2008, there were reports of young men using Preparation H with phenylephrine HCL to thin surface tissue and enhance muscle definition, although such cases were noted to be rare.